Chugague/chugague/README.md

 # Hello! 👋 I'm Chugague

 Welcome to my GitHub snowpark!
-I'm carving my way through the snowy trails of software development, passionate about honing my skills and contributing to the tech community.
+I'm carving my way through the snowy trails of Devops and software development, passionate about honing my skills and contributing to the tech community.
 As I navigate through the slopes of challenges, I'm dedicated to becoming a proficient and innovative software engineer who loves building amazing applications and learning new technologies.
 Here you'll find some of my projects and contributions.

 ![snowboarding](https://github.com/Chugague/chugague/blob/main/GH011678_1600608375890.jpg?raw=true)